Imran Khan: In opposition

-Khan was criticised for supporting Sami-ul-Haq, described as the "Father of the Taliban," and funding his seminary, Darul Uloom Haqqania.
-He accused the US of undermining peace with the Pakistani Taliban by killing its leader Hakimullah Mehsud in a drone strike in 2013.
-He announced plans for protests and to block NATO's supply lines to Afghanistan if drone attacks, which he said "fanned fanaticism," continued.
+Khan was criticised for supporting Sami-ul-Haq, described as the "Father of the Taliban," and for funding his seminary, Darul Uloom Haqqania.
+He also accused the US of undermining peace with the Pakistani Taliban by killing its leader Hakimullah Mehsud in a 2013 drone strike.
+Khan announced plans to protest and block NATO supply lines to Afghanistan if drone attacks continued.

-On 11 May 2014, a year after the elections, Khan demanded the resignation of all Election Commission of Pakistan (ECP) members, a new ECP, and strict punishment for those who "stole the mandate of the masses."
-On 14 August 2014, Khan led a rally from Lahore to Islamabad, demanding Prime Minister Nawaz Sharif's resignation and an investigation into alleged electoral fraud.
-Khan and Canadian-Pakistani cleric Muhammad Tahir-ul-Qadri formed a "de facto" alliance to mobilise supporters for a regime-change campaign against Sharif.
+In May 2014, Khan demanded the resignation of all Election Commission of Pakistan (ECP) members and the formation of a new ECP, along with punishment for those he accused of stealing the electoral mandate.
+In August, he led a rally from Lahore to Islamabad, demanding Prime Minister Nawaz Sharif's resignation and an investigation into alleged electoral fraud.
+He and Canadian-Pakistani cleric Muhammad Tahir-ul-Qadri formed a "de facto" alliance to mobilise supporters for a regime-change campaign against Sharif.